Political colour

-Political colours are colours used to represent a political ideology, movement or party, either officially or unofficially.
+Political colours are colours used to represent a political ideology, movement, party, or a politician either officially or unofficially.
 They represent the intersection of colour symbolism and political symbolism.
 Politicians making public appearances will often identify themselves by wearing rosettes, flowers, ties or ribbons in the colour of their political party.
 Parties in different countries with similar ideologies sometimes use similar colours.
-As an example the colour red symbolises left-wing ideologies in many countries (leading to such terms as "Red Army" and "Red Scare"), while the colour blue is often used for conservatism, the colour yellow is most commonly associated with liberalism and right-libertarianism, and Green politics is named after the ideology's political colour.
+As an example, the colour red symbolizes ideologies further to the left of the political spectrum, sometimes referred to as left-wing politics.
+In some countries this has also been associated with Communism (leading to the use of such terms as "Red Army" and "Red Scare").
+The colour blue is often used for conservatism, politics that lie further to the right of the political spectrum, and thus referred to as "right of centre" or "right wing" politics.
+In more recent years, the colour yellow has been commonly associated with liberalism and right-libertarianism, while the colour green has an association with Green politics so-named after the ideology's choice of that colour and concern with environmental issues, also commonly described as being green.

-The political associations of a given colour vary from country to country, and there are exceptions to the general trends, for example red has historically been associated with Christianity, but over time gained association with leftist politics, while the United States differs from other countries in that conservatism is associated with red and liberalism with blue.
-Mass media has driven a standardisation of colour by political party, to simplify messaging, while historically the colour a candidate chose to identify with could have been chosen based on other factors such as family or regional variations.
+Though there are some commonalities, the political associations of a given colour do vary from country to country and there are exceptions to the general trends.
+For example red has historically been associated with Christianity, but over time gained association with leftist politics, while the United States differs from other countries in that conservatism is associated with red and liberalism with blue.
+Mass media has driven a standardization of colour by political party, to simplify messaging, while historically the colour a candidate chose to identify with could have been chosen based on other factors such as family or regional variations.